Belt and Road Initiative: 21st Century Maritime Silk Road

 The "21st Century Maritime Silk Road" (Chinese:21世纪海上丝绸之路), or just the Maritime Silk Road, is the sea route 'corridor.'
 It is a complementary initiative aimed at investing and fostering collaboration in Southeast Asia, Oceania and Africa through several contiguous bodies of water: the South China Sea, the South Pacific Ocean, and the wider Indian Ocean area.
 It was first proposed in October 2013 by Xi Jinping in a speech to the Indonesian Parliament.
-As with the Silk Road Economic Belt initiative, most member countries have joined the Asian Infrastructure Investment Bank.

 The maritime Silk Road runs with its links from the Chinese coast to the south via Hanoi to Jakarta, Singapore and Kuala Lumpur through the Strait of Malacca via the Sri Lankan Colombo opposite the southern tip of India via Malé, the capital of the Maldives, to the East African Mombasa, from there to Djibouti, then through the Red Sea over the Suez Canal into the Mediterranean, there via Haifa, Istanbul and Athens to the Upper Adriatic to the northern Italian junction of Trieste with its international free port and its rail connections to Central Europe and the North Sea.

 According to estimates in 2019, the land route of the Silk Road remains a niche project and the bulk of the Silk Road trade continues to be carried out by sea.
 The reasons are primarily due to the cost of container transport.
-The maritime Silk Road is also considered to be particularly attractive for trade because, in contrast to the land-based Silk Road leading through the sparsely populated Central Asia, there are on the one hand far more states on the way to Europe and, on the other hand, their markets, development opportunities, and population numbers are far larger.
-In particular, there are many land-based links such as the Bangladesh-China-India-Myanmar Corridor (BCIM).
+The maritime Silk Road is also considered to be particularly attractive for trade because, in contrast to the land-based Silk Road leading through the sparsely populated Central Asia, there are on the one hand, far more states on the way to Europe and, on the other hand, their markets, development opportunities, and population numbers are far larger.
+In particular, there are many land-based links, such as the Bangladesh-China-India-Myanmar Corridor (BCIM).
 Due to the attractiveness of this now subsidized sea route and the related investments, there have been major shifts in the logistics chains of the shipping sector in recent years.
-Due to its unique geographical location, Myanmar is viewed to be playing a pivotal role for China's BRI projects.
+Due to its unique geographical location, Myanmar is viewed to be playing a pivotal role in China's BRI projects.

-From the Chinese point of view, Africa is important as a market, raw material supplier and platform for the expansion of the new Silk Roadthe coasts of Africa should be included.
+From the Chinese point of view, Africa is important as a market, raw material supplier and platform for the expansion of the new Silk Road, so investment in the coasts of Africa (particularly East Africa) is part of its economic strategy.
 In Kenya's port of Mombasa, China has built a rail and road connection to the inland and to the capital Nairobi.
 To the northeast of Mombasa, a large port with 32 berths including an adjacent industrial area including infrastructure with new traffic corridors to South Sudan and Ethiopia is being built.
 A modern deep-water port, a satellite city, an airfield and an industrial area are being built in Bagamoyo, Tanzania.
 Further towards the Mediterranean, the Teda Egypt special economic zone is being built near the Egyptian coastal town of Ain Sochna as a joint Chinese-Egyptian project.